Newrockku/HurtBingo3/ADMIN_GUIDE.md

 ---

 ### Quick Setup Checklist
-1. Create your Google Sheet with the required layout.
+1. Create your Google Sheet with the required layout and publish it to CSV.
-2. Publish the sheet to CSV.
-3. Go to `settings.html` and paste the CSV URL.
-4. Click "Load Settings from CSV" or manually enter Event Name/Description.
+2. Create an initial `config.json` file (you can use a basic template or export one from the settings page).
+Make sure `teams.Team1.url` points to your CSV.
+Upload it to your server.
+3. Navigate to `settings.html`.
+The page will load your current configuration.
+4. Modify the settings as needed (Event Name, Team Names, etc.).
+5. Click **Export Config** to download the updated `config.json`.
-5. Download `config.json` and upload it to your web server.
+6. Upload the new `config.json` to your web server, replacing the old file.